-The Structured Query Language (SQL) is the most commonly used language when working with relational databases.
+Structured Query Language (SQL) is the most commonly used language when working with relational databases.
 The language can be used for much more than simple queries, despite its name.
-It can also be used to perform all operations necessary to create and maintain data collections.
+It can also be used to perform all operations necessary to create and maintain data collection.

 SQL offers many functions to read, modify or delete data.
 It is actually used in all common relational database systems and is widely used.
 In addition, non-relational systems also offer extensions so that the query language can be used even though the data is not arranged in tables.
 This is probably due to the numerous advantages SQL offers: